 Failures of transmission line insulators due to natural pollution are often associated with changes in service environment or with incorrect parameters when specifying insulation during project design.
 Such outages normally occur when water on an insulator dissolves but in insufficient quantity to remove salt and other conductive contaminants that have accumulated on its surface.
 Leakage current flows over the wetted pollution forming high-resistance dry bands.
 While discharges across these dry bands usually self-extinguish, in exceptional cases they can develop into flashover.

-A history of repeated outages affecting the 500 kV Xingó-Angelim II Line in northeastern Brazil offers a good example of these types of issues.
-In this case, key factors such as changes in local precipitation patterns have meant that insulators on this line must endure longer periods with little to no natural washing.
+A history of repeated outages affecting the 500 kV Xingó-Angelim II Line in northeastern Brazil a decade ago offers a good example of these types of issues.
+In this case, key factors such as changes in local precipitation patterns meant that insulators on this line had to endure longer periods with little to no natural washing.
 Indeed, in spite of studies on natural pollution in the areas through which the line runs, problems only intensified, in parallel with growth in the regional transmission grid.

-This edited 2017 contribution to INMR by Transmissora Aliança de Energia Elétrica S.A.
-(TAESA) reviewed experience with resolving flashover outages along this asset to avoid stresses on line and substation components and maintain reliability.
+This edited past contribution to INMR by engineers at Transmissora Aliança de Energia Elétrica S.A.
+(TAESA) reviewed experience with resolving flashover outages along this asset.

 The 500 kV Xingó-Angelim II Line runs 193 km through northeastern Brazil, connecting the Xingó Hydroelectric Plant in Alagoas State to Angelim II Substation in Pernambuco.
 Since commissioning in 2004, the line has suffered a series of shutdown events concentrated mainly in the São Pedro Mountains in the highlands of Pernambuco.
 This is a region characterized by limited precipitation, typically only from April to August, as well as frequent fog and mist.
 About 57 km of the line, i.e. the section from Towers #284 to #397, passes through this area (Fig. 1).